LuluDansMaRue/kubernetes-docker-lab/docs/k8s/swarm.md

 ## A small word regarding Docker swarm

-Previously we made our deployment with Docker locally.
+Previously we made our deployment with docker-compose locally.
 Regarding the production environment Docker offer the Swarm mode which allow you to orchestrate container just like Kubernetes & Mesos.
 However Swarm is lesser use than Kubernetes.

 <p align="center">
   <img src="../img/usage.png" alt="drawing" width="500"/>